jgavert/Unvoid/README.md

 * '5' to toggle fullscreen. (careful on linux(nvidia+cinerama) sets the mode for the first screen and wont revert)
 * '6' to toggle movement speed.
 * '7' toggle postprocessing (currently only enables FXAA)
-* '8' toggle showing 'bin/shaders/glsl.fragment' file on screen for live editing.
+* '8' toggle showing 'bin/shaders/glsl.fragment' file on screen for live(linux only) editing.
 * '9' not implemented

 Building tips